SAP/cf-nodejs-logging-support/README.md

 }
 ```

-This can be useful, if preparing log messages requires some additional processing.
 There are convenient methods available for this feature:
 ```js
 var isDebugActive = log.isDebug();
 ```